 Hafner Consulting LLC

-I work on science and engineering problems in a variety of areas related to the environment, and have been doing consulting work since 2012.
+I work on science and engineering problems in a variety of areas related to the environment, and have been doing consulting work on and off since 2012.
 Feel free to browse projects and papers, or contact me with questions, to join a mailing list, or to discuss a potential project.
-I'm also active on ResearchGate, GitHub, and LinkedIn.
+I'm also active on ResearchGate, GitHub (personal and AU sites), and LinkedIn.
+In June 2022 I started working for Aarhus University (AU) in Denmark (again), but am keeping the publication list (free downloads) here up-to-date and occasionally posting updates below.

 Manure storage temperature model STM (November 2021)